 Invoicing is a traditional payment method widely used in B2B transactions throughout the DACH region.
 It allows businesses to issue invoices post-delivery of goods or services, providing buyers a set period (often 30-90 days) to make the payment.

 This method is particularly prevalent in Germany, where it integrates smoothly with the country’s well-organized financial infrastructure.
-Invoices offer the flexibility of deferred payment but can pose a risk of delayed or non-payment, impacting cash flow for sellers.
+Invoices offer the flexibility of deferred payment but can pose a risk of delay or non-payment, impacting cash flow for sellers.

 Direct Debits (SEPA)